-Tip: Add up to 50 drops to your washing cycle, 10 drops to a steam bath for inhalation or combine 1mL with 100mL of water vinegar solution.
+Tip: Add up to 50 drops to your washing cycle, 10 drops to a steam bath for inhalation, or combine 1mL with 100mL of water vinegar solution.
 Keep this in a spray bottle to clean down your kitchen bench.

 Another Mediterranean herb, of which Spain is the bigger supplier.
 There are 300 thyme varieties, the most commonly known are Thymus Vulgaris coming along with the red thyme and the lemon thyme.

 Sumerians used to burnt thyme as a aromatic substance 3500 years ago.
 The Ancient Egyptians used to call it Tham and it was used to embalm.
-Greeks already used it for cooking and healing such as - a very good ear disinfectant and to prevent any sickness from expanding.
+Greeks already used it for cooking and healing, such as a very good ear disinfectant and to prevent any sickness from expanding.
 The word Thymus comes from thyein which means aroma or perfume in Ancient Greek.

 Rose Marinus, meaning sea rose was originally from the Mediterranean.
 In Ancient Egypt, its branches were burnt to help pharaohs to find a better life.
-Greeks use to offer the herb to Apollo, God of the sun, medicine, music poetry and prophecies.
+Greeks used to offer the herb to Apollo, God of the sun, medicine, music poetry and prophecies.
 The Romans considered this precious herb as a symbol of loyalty, remembrance, intelligence, love and friendship.

-The refreshing, herbaceous aroma of Rosemary is a fantastic scent to inspire you through cold Winter days.
+The refreshing, herbaceous aroma of Rosemary is a fantastic scent to inspire you through cold winter days.
 It will enliven your spirit and keep you motivated even when the clouds are dark and gloomy.
 It helps keeping you focussed and increase memory processes.
 The chemotype (CT) Cineole oil is perfect for inhalations, as the 1,8-cineole content is comparable to Eucalyptus.
-In a blend or on its own you will find it extremely helpful.
+In a blend or on its own, you will find it extremely helpful.
 Ideal for use in massage applications as it can have a warming effect, especially for the feet.

 A little tree fruit original from China and a source of merriness for our hearts.
 The Arabs imported to the Mediterranean basin for the first time.
 They settled in Spain around VIII Century and extended the farming in huge zones around Valencia, Seville and Murcia.
 Later, Mr. Colon will extend the farming in the recently discovered America all over California and Florida.
-Its delicious fragrance, and its cosmetic virtues made of this essential oil a must in beauty and health blends.
+Its delicious fragrance, and its cosmetic virtues, made of this essential oil a must in beauty and health blends.
 Full of vitamin C and very nourishing for your skin, Orange will bring to you happiness for your heart and youth for your skin!

 Integrating aromatherapy oils into your lifestyle is a great way to surround yourself with sweet scents.
-Plus your body will appreciate the natural benefits they provide.
+Plus, your body will appreciate the natural benefits they provide.
 Keep them close during the cooler months and enjoy the support they give you and your family.

-Recipe to help with Colds and Flu
+My Natural Remedy to help with Colds and Flu

 20 ml Jojoba oil or sweet almond oil